mirajamous/MovieProjectReact/README.md

 ---
 ##  Features
 - Built entirely with **React**
-- Fetches real-time movie data using an external APIز
+- Fetches real-time movie data using an external API.
 - **Search functionality** to find movies by title
 - Displays **movie details** including title, poster,rate and description
 - Responsive and clean design